Strategies in the spotlight for trio of new European bank CEOs

 It had been too focused on growth and not on returns for investors.
 Its risk assessment had been poor and it had been "too slow to take hard decisions, whether on costs, people, or strategy," he told analysts.

-Cryan, a former UBS UBSG.VX finance director, also said complexity and costs were stifling his bank.
+Cryan, a former UBS finance director, also said complexity and costs were stifling his bank.

 "This is the first time ever that you had the feeling that somebody is talking straight," said one person familiar with the bank.
 "But the problem is he has to deliver soon."